chillcicada/nixos-config/README.md

 Then type `/` and the package name to get the dependency graph.

-This nixos config is designed to build remote nixos system on a local machine, use
+This nixos config is designed to build remote nixos system on a local machine, use:

 ```sh
 just push <remote-host>